Introduction to ignition sources in the workplace

 Chemicals and Flammable Liquids

 Chemicals can also be a source of ignition.
 When they come into contact with a gas, liquid or other hazardous materials, they can ignite and start a fire.
+Similarly, they can ignite if exposed to heat.

 Another chemical reaction process that has the potential to produce heat and become a source of ignition are exothermic reactions.
+This particular chemical reaction releases energy in the form of heat from the reacting chemicals into the surrounding environment.

 Human Error

+Human error can also become a source of ignition.
+It is especially true of mechanical equipment.
 This can include leaving equipment running unattended, smoking in restricted areas or simply failing to follow safety protocols.

 Ignition Source Prevention Measures